darrendias/chutney/README.md

 # 🎓 Darren’s EdTech Tools Suite — Built for International Students

-A modern, ultra-premium, and fully responsive suite of five unified tools designed to guide international students through their journey to and across the United Kingdom.
+A modern, ultra-premium, and fully responsive suite of four unified tools designed to guide international students through their journey to and across the United Kingdom.

 Built with an elegant, cohesive visual identity, this project elevates raw functional utilities into an engaging, high-end digital experience that feels alive, premium, and seamless.